 “We started up in January of 2016,” recalls Tharp, noting that when ISIS hit Paris in late 2015, many people feared terrorism was headed for our turf.
 “People were calling me asking, ‘Hey, can you train me in firearms?’
 They were concerned about where the world is heading these days.
 I held my first class the end of last January and I’ve trained over 80 people since then.”

-Employed at the Decatur Police Department as a full-time officer for 17 years and a firearms instructor for 15 years, Tharp is well-known in the community.
+With over 30 years of Military and Law Enforcement Experience Tharp is well-known in the community.
 As folks considered the purchase of a gun for protection, they turned to Tharp training to go with the weapon.
 Although he had considered launching a firearms training business at some point in the future, possibly near retirement, requests from those in the community encouraged him to speed up his timeline.
 The classes are a compilation of the extensive training Tharp himself has taken over the years.

 “I took my first NRA class at age sixteen,” he recalls.
 “At seventeen I joined the military and shot with the military police pistol team.”
 Later, he attended the firearms instructor program through the police department.